chiragsanghvi/JavascriptSDK/README.md

 });
 ```

 **Note**:  You can also mention in your object exactly which all fields you want returned so as to reduce payload.
 By default all fields are returned.
-Fiedls '__id' and `__schematype` are the fields which will always be returned.
+Fiedls `__id` and `__schematype` are the fields which will always be returned.
 Every create, update and get call will return only these fields if specified.
 ```javascript
 player.fields = ["name", "age", "__createby"] //will set fields to return __id, __schematype, name, age and __createdby
 player.fields = [] //will set fields to return only __id and __schematype